Let's All Vote! 2020 Starts Now!

 Want to see big change in 2020?

-- Canvassing - door-to-door canvassing once per month starting this December.
-We will visit with progressive voters to find out what they care about, make sure they have information about voter ID and election dates/times, and encourage them to go to the polls in March (primaries!) and November 2020.
+- Canvassing - Join us for door-to-door canvassing once a month, starting December 8, 2pm - 5pm.
+We'll visit with progressive voters to find out what they care about, make sure they have information about voter ID and election dates/times, and encourage them to go to the polls in March (primaries!) and November 2020.

-- Empower App - a super easy-to-use phone app that will allow you to have impactful conversations with people you know to get out the vote.
-Learn more at our November 5th Kick Off or contact us by email for other training dates.
+- Community Conversations with the Empower App - We will share an easy-to-use phone app that will allow you to have impactful conversations with people you know (friends, neighbors, co-workers) to get out the vote.
+Learn more at our first training on January 21, 6pm-8pm at the North Asheville Library.

 Does talking to voters sound intimidating?
 It’s really not hard!
-We will provide training and scripts, send you out with a buddy, and you will be talking with voters that share similar concerns and values-- no need to convince anyone of anything other than to VOTE!
+We will provide training and scripts for canvassing and community conversations, send you out with a buddy for canvassing, and you will be talking with voters that share similar concerns and values-- no need to convince anyone of anything other than to get out and VOTE!

 We’re talking to voters that are concerned about health care, economic justice, climate change, racial equity, the rights of women, immigrant rights and more.